A Proposal Prepared for PFC Resources LLC

 A simple, fixed-fee partnership.

-Two-year engagement
+Three-year engagement

 per year · fixed fee